sandyjmacdonald/fs42-tv-guide/README.md

 It features:

-* an authentic-looking newspaper TV guide styling
+- An authentic-looking newspaper TV guide styling
-* certificate ratings, star ratings, and screengrabs for movies
+- Certificate ratings, star ratings, and screengrabs for movies
-* highlighting of the current time slot and shows
+- Highlighting of the current time slot and current shows
-* the ability to click channel names to change channel
+- The ability to click channel names to change to that channel

 </br>